 As we move on from last week’s blog, many employees faced with termination often ask what happens to their health insurance benefits.
 Both federal and state law generally permit you to continue your current health insurance coverage at your own expense when there is a job loss.
 Although coverage can also be continued in other qualifying situations, this article specifically addresses medical insurance related to separation from employment.
 Federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985, commonly referred to as COBRA, applies to employers with 20 or more employees.
 The Florida state law equivalent of COBRA is often referred to as mini-COBRA and applies to smaller employers with less than 20 employees.
-Below are some commonly asked questions about COBRA:

 1. How Do I Learn About My Rights and Costs to Continue My Health Insurance Coverage?